 Should I mist my Anthurium?

-You should mist your Anthurium as it prefers higher humidity conditions, between 60-80%.
-Higher humidity can be achieved by grouping plants together, misting, using a humidifier and placing your plant on a tray of watered pebbles.
+Misting the plant only aids humidity momentarily, Anthurium prefer higher humidity conditions, between 60-80%.
+Higher humidity can be achieved by grouping plants together, using a humidifier and placing your plant on a tray of watered pebbles.

 How do you propagate Anthurium clarinervium?